AHCC has immunomodulatory and anticancer effects. But large human studies are lacking.

 AHCC glucans are low molecular weight (~5 KDa) polysaccharides with alpha-1,3 linkages.
 Both properties are unusual for this class of mushroom glucans with reported immunomodulatory properties (7).
-A proposed mechanism is by orchestrating immune response and the maintenance of immune homeostasis in part by priming the TLR-2 and TLR-4 (toll-like receptors) gate at the intestinal epithelium (24).
-AHCC has been shown to enhance natural killer (NK) cell activity in vitro, induces endogenous IL-12 in mice (8), and improves murine response to influenza infection (15).
-One animal study suggested that AHCC has antioxidant effects and may protect against disorders induced by oxidative stress (1).
-Other studies have shown AHCC to increase resistance to bacterial infection (3) by increasing inflammatory cytokine and chemokine expression as well as lymphocytes (13).
+One of the proposed mechanisms includes orchestrating immune response and maintening immune homeostasis in part by priming the TLR-2 and TLR-4 (toll-like receptors) gate at the intestinal epithelium (24).
+AHCC has been shown to enhance natural killer (NK) cell activity in vitro, induce endogenous IL-12 in mice (8), and improve murine response to influenza infection (15).
+An animal study suggested that AHCC has antioxidant effects and may protect against disorders induced by oxidative stress (1).
+Other studies have shown that it increases resistance to bacterial infection (3) by increasing inflammatory cytokine and chemokine expression as well as lymphocytes (13).
 AHCC also enhanced murine resistance to West Nile virus by improving T-cell response (16).

 In chemotherapy-induced granulocytopenic mice, AHCC improved immune response to Candida albicans(2), and alleviated the side effects induced by anticancer drugs in rodents, but the molecular mechanisms have yet to be determined (17)(18).
 In healthy adults aged 50 years or more, AHCC was shown to enhance CD4(+) and CD8(+) T cell immune responses (19), and In patients with hepatocellular carcinoma (HCC) and cirrhosis, it conferred beneficial effects on liver function (10) possibly by regulating nitric oxide (NO) production (14).